Why Clients Choose Me

 I encourage anyone from an underrepresented community to get in touch with me.
 If I can make it easier for you to become my client, I will.

-I’m a proud if slightly disappointing member of the LGBTQIA+ community.
+I’m a proud if marginal member of the LGBTQIA+ community.
 Clients from the rainbow are so welcome here. 🏳️🌈

 Speciality in Type